 My friends would go shower together (in different stalls obvi) and would play music.
 It was actually really fun and one of the better memories that occured in communal bathrooms lol.

-Having a bluetooth speaker is definitely a college essential so having it be waterproof crosses two things off.
+Having a bluetooth speaker is definitely a college essential so having it be waterproof crosses two things off the shopping list.

-I lived in my fuzzy robe freshmen year and I still do 4 years later!
+I lived in my fuzzy robe freshmen year and I still did all four years of college!

 6. Towel Set

-It's great to have 2 of every towel type so when one is dirty and you haven't had time to do laundry you'll always have a clean backup...which will happen I promise ;).
-Towels are actually the only thing I recommend having double of (aka you do not need two sets of sheets imo).
+It's great to have two of every towel type so when one is dirty and you haven't had time to do laundry you'll always have a clean backup...which will happen I promise ;).
+Towels are actually the only thing I recommend having double of (aka you do not need two sets of sheets in my opinion).

 This towel set is great because it has just what you need for the college dorms.
 It's important not to bring too many towels just because they do take up a lot of space.